Emmotes/ic_spoilers/docs/eric.md

 {
     "id": 824,
     "name": "Forceful Bash",
-    "description": "Eric hits the closest enemy with his shield, dealing one hit and knocking them back a short distance.", "long_description": "",
+    "description": "Eric knocks back the closest enemy with a hit from his shield.", "long_description": "Eric hits the closest enemy with his shield, dealing one hit and knocking them back a short distance.", "graphic_id": 0,
-    "graphic_id": 0,
     "target": "front",
     "num_targets": 1,